ormizj/template-nuxt-fsd/README.md

 Segments are the third and **FINAL** level in the organizational hierarchy, and their purpose is to group code by its technical nature.

+Unlike slices, where imports between siblings are restricted, segments within the same slice are allowed to import from their siblings.
+This flexibility exists because segments are not business units but technical subdivisions of a slice, and they often need to cooperate closely.

 There a few standardized segment names: